huy-hng/anyline.nvim/README.md

 - [ ] update context in chunks instead of entire buffer
 - [ ] disable indentline on condition (example: buffer has too many lines)
 - [ ] async update cache
-- [ ] disable if no indents are available for filetype